ErwanBarbedor/Plume_-_TextEngine/readme.md

 You can test plume in [your browser](https://app.barbedor.bzh/txe.html).

 Plume requires Lua to run.
 It has been tested with Lua versions 5.1, 5.4, and LuaJIT.
-You just need to download the ```dist/txe.lua``` file.
+You just need to download the file [dist/txe.lua](dist/txe.lua).

 Write the following in a file `input.txe`: